rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

      width="500" height="250"
      align="middle"/>

-It's important to mention that the gem rsgem is based on the command 'bundle gem', said command is the one that generates the directories and the files that we see.
-Now, we will mention the different components which are generated for the gem that we want to create.
+It's important to mention that the gem rsgem is based on the command 'bundle gem', as it is the command that generates the directories, and the files that are on display.
+Therefore, we will look at the different components that are generated for the gem that we want to create.

 ## Bin Folder